amjadalth/Linear-Regression-project-/README.md

 ## About the Repository

-This project is done during SDAIA Academy bootcamp of Data Science and AI, in collab with https://github.com/shhdSU
+This project is done during SDAIA Academy bootcamp of Data Science and AI, in collaboration with [Shahad Alkaltham](https://github.com/shhdSU)